-In many people, meningiomas don’t cause any symptoms and grow quite slowly.
+In many people, a meningioma doesn't cause any symptoms and grows quite slowly.
 For this reason, experts might recommend watchful waiting.
 This means you will report any new symptoms to your healthcare provider.
 He or she will also order scans on a regular basis to track even minor changes in the tumor.
 This may be a reasonable option for managing small tumors that aren't causing symptoms, especially in older adults who may not be able to have surgery or radiation therapy because of other medical conditions.

 Key points about a meningioma

 - A meningioma is a type of tumor.
 It grows in the meninges.
 These are layers of tissue that cover the brain and spinal cord.
 These tumors are usually not cancerous (benign).
 But they can still grow and press on the brain, which can lead to serious symptoms.